-No one method adequately reduced noise, so a combination of several methods was implemented in the final sound reduction approach for 2008.
-Sound deadening material, hood scoops, intake lining, bump track, and uni-directional engine air intake were all implemented to reduce noise levels.
+No one method adequately reduced noise, so combinations of several methods were implemented in the final sound reduction approach for 2010.
+Selective sound deadening material, intake lining, and Helmholtz resonator were all implemented to reduce noise levels.
 Implementation of all of these methods yielded an average score of 80 dBA using the SAE procedure J-192.
-At the time this paper was written, further testing continued in an attempt to reduce the sound levels below 78 dBA.